Legend94rz/fasttorch/readme.md

 ## About distributed training

-Firstly, the following line should be added before the initializing of learner (and the datasets):
+Firstly, the following line should be added before initializing a learner (and the datasets):

 `local_rank = Learner.init_distributed_training(dummy=False, seed=0)`

 the `dummy` param is used to debug.
 If user want to disable parallel temporarily, set `dummy=True`.
 This function will return the `LOCAL_RANK` mentioned by `torch.distributed.launch` tool. `seed` is the random seed used by all the training process, which is optional.
-FastTorch will choose a random value when it is `None`.
+FastTorch will choose a random value when it is `None` and ensure all the processes have same random seeds.

 Then start parallel training with the help of the tool `torch.distributed.launch` offered by pytorch: